 When Ready, Take the Test!

-ACCUPLACER Classic is a well-designed test to help you assess your readiness for college.
+ACCUPLACER is a well-designed test to help you assess your readiness for college.
 The follow tips will help you do your best.

 - Get a good night's rest the night before the test.
 Eat a healthy breakfast and drink some water that morning to nourish your body and mind.